 Hootsuite makes scheduling out social content extremely easy.
 Batching your updates — or creating many updates at once and then dispersing them across social media — is an efficient way to manage your accounts

 Hootsuite also offers an AutoSchedule option for posting at optimal times.
 And if you prefer scheduling times yourself, you can use Hootsuite’s calendar feature to see all scheduled content at a glance.

-Some of the apps are paid and some are free, but they each have the potential to add some nice functionality depending on your unique needs.
+Some are paid apps, and some are free, but they each have the potential to add some excellent functionality depending on your unique needs.